-New reports suggest that the federal government may actually meet that 23 percent quota, according to Bloomberg BusinessWeek .
-That would be the first time the federal government hit its goal since 2005.
+New data shows the federal government is finally meeting its quote of awarding 23 percent of its contracts to small businesses, according to Bloomberg BusinessWeek .
+If true, it’s the first time the federal government has hit its goal since 2005.

 Last year, we reported that the federal government fell short of its 2012 goal by about $3 billion.

 But data available through the Small Business Administration shows that the federal government awarded $83.2 billion to small businesses for the year ending in September 2013, about 23 percent according to Bloomberg.